 Include a specified injuries benefit

-Based on the high-risk of fractures for tradespeople, this is a must have and is only available from a handful of reputable insurers.
+Based on the high risk of fractures for tradespeople, this is a must-have and is only available from a handful of reputable insurers.
 Regardless of your wait period or anything received from ACC, a specified injuries benefit will pay a lump sum for a specific injury irrespective of your ability to work.